ExoSpaceLabs/CCSDSPack/docs/CROSSCOMPILE.md

-# Cross-Compilation
+# Cross-Compilation (deprecated)

+> NOTE: This document is superseded by the consolidated cross-build guide: see [CROSSBUILD.md](CROSSBUILD.md) for aarch64 and MCU instructions, prerequisites per Ubuntu release, and `package.sh` examples.

 ## Baremetal Static Library

 The library can be built in MCU mode by using the cmake flag `-DCCSDSPACK_BUILD_MCU=ON`, this disables all exceptions and executables.
-If this version is required by cmake use `find_packa()` as follows:
+If this version is required by cmake use `find_package()` as follows:

 ```cmake
 find_package(CCSDSPack REQUIRED)